 Plainfield Public Schools - Channel 97 on Comcast or Channel 30 on FIOS

 Plainfield Public School District Hot Line

 duCret reserves the right to remove, without refund, any child whose age is misrepresented during registration from any class or workshop.
 Teenage students under 18 years of age must have written permission from a parent or guardian to attend any class that uses a life model.

-duCret School of Art is not responsible for artwork and other property left on the premises and has no liability if such property is lost, stolen, or damaged, except in instances when artwork is displayed in a gallery exhibition and insurance coverage is in place.
+duCret School of The Arts is not responsible for artwork and other property left on the premises and has no liability if such property is lost, stolen, or damaged, except in instances when artwork is displayed in a gallery exhibition and insurance coverage is in place.
 Any artwork left after the semester ends will be discarded. duCret is not responsible for any digital artwork or images left on the computers in the digital lab.
 You must back up your work on your flash drive every time you use the lab.